cferdinandi/fetch-sales/content/documentation.md

 | `oneSpecies` | Only show pets from a specific species.
 Use the species name as the value (case-sensitive) | `false` |
 | `newTab` | If true, pet listings will open in a new window or tab | `false` |

-For example, you can limit the number of pets display.

 ### A customization example

 For this example, let's...